Macerata: Macerata–Loreto pilgrimage

 Every year since 1978, a 27 km pilgrimage from Macerata to Loreto has taken place on the first Saturday of June after school has finished.
 Though it attracts believers from all over the world, those from neighbouring cities and regions are especially numerous.
 Its main purpose is to revive an old tradition of gratitude of students to Mary for the end of the school year.
 Each iteration, more pilgrims have taken part, their number having grown from just three hundred to sixty thousand pilgrims.
 Overnight, participants are led through the hills along a road traditionally held to be a Marian path.
 A rood donated by Pope John Paul II, who chaired at the Mass in 1993, heads the procession.
 The night march is diligently guided and accompanied by recitations of the Rosary, songs, testimonies, meditations on the Word of God and the teachings of the Pope.

 Cuisine

-Macerata has a good array of restaurants, trattorias and pizzerias.
 Local specialities include vincisgrassi alla maceratese, a regional version of lasagna that differs from the usual in that the ragù contains a mix of pork, beef and lamb.

-People

-Matteo Ricci, Jesuit and the first European to enter the Forbidden City in the Chinese capital, was born in Macerata in 1552.